International Designator

-The International Designator, also known as COSPAR ID, is an international identifier assigned to artificial objects in space.
+The International Designator is an international identifier assigned to artificial objects in space.
 It consists of the launch year, a three-digit incrementing launch number of that year (Note: Not to be confused with similar looking ordinal date.) and up to a three-letter code representing the sequential identifier of a piece in a launch.
 In TLE format the first two digits of the year and the dash are dropped.

 For example, 1990-037A is the Space Shuttle Discovery on mission STS-31, which carried the Hubble Space Telescope (1990-037B) into space.
 This launch was the 37th known successful launch worldwide in 1990.

+Historical process

-The designation system has been generally known as the COSPAR system, named for the Committee on Space Research (COSPAR) of the International Council for Science.
+The designator has been generally known as the COSPAR ID, named for the Committee on Space Research (COSPAR) of the International Council for Science.

 COSPAR subsumed the first designation system, devised at Harvard University.
 That system used letters of the Greek alphabet to designate artificial satellites.
 This was based on the scientific naming convention for natural satellites.
 For example, Sputnik 1 was designated 1957 Alpha 2.
 The launch vehicle, which was brighter in orbit, was designated 1957 Alpha 1.
 Brighter objects in the same launch were given the lower integer number, and Alpha was given since it was the first launch of the year.
 The Harvard designation system continued to be used for satellites launched up to the end of 1962, when it was replaced with the modern system.
 The first satellite to receive a new-format designator was Luna E-6 No.2, 1963-001B, although some sources, including the NSSDC website, retroactively apply the new-format designators to older satellites, even those no longer in orbit at the time of its introduction.

+Assignment procedure

 Designators are assigned to objects by the United States Space Command along with satellite catalog numbers as they are discovered in space.
 The United Nations Office for Outer Space Affairs (UNOOSA) and the National Space Science Data Center (NSSDC), part of NASA, maintain two catalogs that provide additional information on the launchers and payloads associated with the designators.
 While UNOOSA uses COSPAR ID, many NSSDC Master Catalog (NMC) entries are created before launches so they are not always bound to a COSPAR ID.
 Below are examples: